illinois-impact/ece408_project/README.md

 1. **Baseline Results**
     1. M1.1: mxnet CPU layer correctness
     2. M1.2/M1.3: mxnet GPU layer performance results (`nvprof` profile).
-Include your profile, and which functions you think might be convolution-related.
+Include your profile, and describe in a few words how the GPU is spending its time.
     3. M2.1: your baseline cpu implementation performance results (time)
     4. M3.1: your baseline gpu implementation performance results (time, `nvprof` profile)
 2. **Optimization Approach and Results**